 Improve Productivity at the Workplace

-Edited by Christine dela Cruz, Anonymous, Eng, Lynn and 5 others
+Edited by Christine dela Cruz, Eng, Lynn, Doug Collins and 4 others

 Imagine running your own business, but you get continuously frustrated because you seem not to be getting results in terms of output based on plan.
 This can really be frustrating.
 In the first place, your main goal for setting up the business is to become profitable isn't it?
 However, with such a low level of productivity, this might be a bit difficult to achieve.
 This wiki will look at different ways to improve productivity in the workplace.